uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_range2d_cls.rst

 **Effects**: Partitions range into two subranges.
 The newly constructed ``blocked_range2d`` is approximately the second half of the original ``range``, and ``range`` is updated to be the remainder.
 Each subrange has the same grain size as the original ``range``.
-The split is either by rows or columns.
+Splitting is done either by rows or columns.
 The choice of which axis to split is intended to cause, after repeated splitting, the subranges to approach the aspect ratio of the respective row and column grain sizes.